whatisnuclear/website/nuclear-reading-list.md

 ##### By Nick Touran, Ph.D.
 P.E., 2021-05-24, updated 2022

 This is a curated directory of reading material that may be interesting for people to learn more about nuclear power technology.
+Free items are indicated with <span style="color:MediumSeaGreen">Free!</span>

 ## Contents